by Susan Flantzer © Unofficial Royalty 2019

 Friedrich and his wife Mary are ancestors of the current British royal family through their fourth son Prince Friedrich.
 Prince Friedrich’s daughter Augusta was the grandmother of Princess Victoria Mary of Teck, better known as Queen Mary, the wife of King George V of the United Kingdom.
 Through their third son Prince Karl, Friedrich and Mary are great-grandparents of King Christian IX of Denmark.
 Through King Christian IX, Friedrich and Mary are ancestors of six of the ten current European royal families: Belgium, Denmark, Luxembourg, Norway, Spain, and the United Kingdom.

-By 1754, it became obvious to Friedrich’s father Wilhelm VIII, Landgrave of Hesse-Kassel, that the marriage of his son and Mary was irretrievably broken and he took in his daughter-in-law and grandchildren to live with him.
-In 1755, Mary and Friedrich officially separated but Mary refused a divorce in order to deprive her husband of the opportunity to remarry.
+By 1754, it became obvious to Friedrich’s father Wilhelm VIII, Landgrave of Hesse-Kassel, that the marriage of his son and Mary was irretrievably broken and he agreed that his daughter-in-law and grandchildren should live with him.
+In 1755, Mary and Friedrich officially separated but Mary refused a divorce to deprive her husband of the opportunity to remarry.
 Friedrich’s father ordered him to leave the Protestant religion untouched in Hesse-Kassel and gave his eldest grandson the County of Hanau-Münzenberg, under the regency of Mary.
 Friedrich never saw his wife again and did not see his children until 1782.

 At that time, it was the usual practice for smaller principalities to rent out their soldiers to other countries, and Friedrich was no exception.
 He rented out so many soldiers to his first wife’s nephew King George III of Great Britain for use during the American Revolution, that “Hessian” became an American term for all German soldiers used by the British during the American Revolution.
 With the income received from hiring out his soldiers, Friedrich became one of the richest rulers in Germany.
 With this revenue, he became a patron of the arts and sciences and hired architect Simon Louis du Ry to transform the town of Kassel into a modern capital city.

 On October 31, 1785, Friedrich II, Landgrave of Hesse-Kassel died suddenly from a stroke at the age of 65 at Castle Wessenstein (now known as Castle Wilhelmshöhe) in Kassel in the Landgraviate of Hesse-Kassel, now in Hesse, Germany.
-He left behind for his son and successor, Wilhelm IX, Landgrave of Hesse-Kassel, a developed economy and a full treasury.
+He left behind a developed economy and a full treasury for his son and successor, Wilhelm IX, Landgrave of Hesse-Kassel.
 Friedrich was buried at the Roman Catholic Church of St. Elisabeth (link in German) in Kassel which was built on Friedrich’s order by architect Simon Louis du Ry between 1770 and 1777.
-The original church was destroyed during World War II, then demolished and rebuilt after the war.
+The original church was destroyed during World War II and rebuilt after the war.
 Friedrich’s remains were reinterred in the new church in a new tomb.
-He is the only Landgrave of Hesse-Kassel who was not buried in the Protestant Martinskirche (St. Martin’s Church) (link in German) in Kassel.
+He is the only Landgrave of Hesse-Kassel not buried in the Protestant Martinskirche (St. Martin’s Church) (link in German) in Kassel.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.